 The rate of cooling determines many properties of igneous rocks.
 The presence of glass, for instance, indicates that the magma has cooled very quickly.

 (Important to make clear that when a material melt, their particles don't melt.
-They get further apart until they reassemble again,further on, during the rock cycle. )
+They get further apart until they reassemble again, later on the rock cycle. )

 When the magma intrudes in the crust, it is submitted to to conditions that cause metamorphism, before it is driven to the surface.
 Uplift is the mechanism that drives rocks to the surface and it is also responsible for the formation of mountains.
 The rocks go up because of the lower density of the deep rock, when compared to the cooler rock just above.